 Knowing what I know now, in hindsight I wish I would've told her as soon as she moved there for a year: "You only make memories like that once in your life.
 I don't want to limit that experience for you in any way.
 So whatever you feel like doing in Berlin, just do it.
 Go crazy and create some cool memories for you to look back on."

-But my love was too conditional so instead I got jealous even when she was being the perfect girlfriend, because think about it: how many other people would use "What happens in [slutty vacation destination of your choice]..." as an excuse for cheating even without their partner's permission?
+But my love was too conditional so instead I got jealous even when she was being the perfect girlfriend.
+How many other people would use "What happens in [slutty vacation destination of your choice]..." as an excuse for cheating even without their partner's permission while she didn't?

 Much later, at the end of our relationship we totally weren't sure if we should break up or not.
 Some things about what we had were simply too good to leave behind.
 So we decided to just "break up for a couple of weeks and see how it feels before we decide".
 There were no real limits at the time except that we communicated that we wouldn't kiss anyone else in front of each other because that might be too hurtful.

 Then one night I was with her and she kissed another guy.
 I was really pissed off at her because she disrespected me by "breaking that rule" and wasn't considerate about my feelings.
 However when I observed those "feelings" I realized that it actually didn't bother me at all to see her with someone else.
 I had just expected it to hurt because society raised me to believe it would.

 I realized that guy was not making her love me any less.
 He was just some other guy she enjoyed being with.
 I also felt secure enough about my own value as a person to not start to compare us or anything.
 I was still mad at her for the rest of the night, but it started to go away as I realized that there was no reason to have that rule in the first place.

 I am truly convinced that a big part of the jealous or possessive emotions we feel are simply there because it is the social norm.
 We've been taught that it is a natural human emotion.